Enforcement Directorate Cases

 Legal Framework of Enforcement Directorate (ED) Cases in India

 The Enforcement Directorate (ED) in India is responsible for investigating financial crimes, particularly under the Prevention of Money Laundering Act (PMLA) and the Foreign Exchange Management Act (FEMA).
-It tackles money laundering, illegal foreign transactions, and violations of foreign exchange laws.
-The legal framework of Enforcement Directorate (ED) cases in India is structured around several key laws:
+It addresses money laundering, illicit foreign transactions, and violations of foreign exchange regulations.
+The legal framework of Enforcement Directorate (ED) cases in India is structured around several key laws.

 - Empowers ED to investigate money laundering and seize proceeds of crime.